venediktov/vanilla-rtb/README.md

 * [CMakeLists.txt] - cmake file

 >The stack of vanilla-rtb includes other C++11 projects and is referencing them via gh-subree.
->To update to the latest version of boost-process , boost-dll , json-voorhees or CRUD we use the following commands \:
+>To update to the latest version of json-voorhees or CRUD we use the following commands \:

 * git subtree pull --prefix jsonv git@github.com:tgockel/json-voorhees.git master --squash
-* git subtree pull --prefix boost-process git@github.com:BorisSchaeling/boost-process.git master --squash
-* git subtree pull --prefix boost-dll git@github.com:apolukhin/Boost.DLL.git master --squash
 * git subtree pull --prefix CRUD git@github.com:venediktov/CRUD.git  master --squash